absmach/magistrala-docs/blog/supermq-storage-architecture.md

 - Recent data lives in the rowstore
 - Older data gets compressed into the columnstore

 By default, each chunk covers 7 days.
 You can change this to better suit your needs.
-However, to maintain a high performance when scaling, choose strategic chunk size and limit the number of hypertables in your services. why? because when the chunks are too big (i.e., you store too much data per partition), the benefit of partitioning diminishes because you have more data in the partition than the PostgreSQL cache available to manage it, similar to having one large regular PostgreSQL table.
+However, to maintain a high performance when scaling, choose strategic chunk size and limit the number of hypertables in your services.
+Why?
+Because when the chunks are too big (i.e., you store too much data per partition), the benefit of partitioning diminishes because you have more data in the partition than the PostgreSQL cache available to manage it, similar to having one large regular PostgreSQL table.
 But if you have too many chunks (i.e., you store only a little data per partition), you may overwhelm the query planner or create extra overhead in other management areas.

 ![timescaledb vs postgresql hypertable comparison](hypertable_comparison.png)